0XOday/the_grimoire/Blog drafs/95 gripes of homelab.md

 Is this good to buy *insert random hw*?  buys something way over spec for workloads.

 I really don't like this question as it is extremely vague and can lead to a lot of bad choices.
 While its ok to ask for help and opinions is shows the lack of self sufficiency and effort on researching.
 Its better to have the idea of what you want to do with it or what issue you are trying to solve.
 My argument is not buying something neat that you want to learn, like a VAX system or *insert random system here* My argument is buying HW that is way to much for your needs.
 So how do I figure out what I need? *it depends* What do you plan on doing?
 Do you want a Custom NAS?
 A media server?
 Custom firewall?
 Or something general?

+You could go the pretty cheap and easy route grabbing a small mini PC and throwing it under your desk *insert scrolling from ebay* or just using what you have laying around when you first start.
+When you see individuals with fully populated racks...yes racks you might want to full send it yourself and start grabbing racks for yourself but you do not need that right now

 When building a system you have to take in account age of the parts you are looking at.
 8th gen intel and up are pretty good bets.

 You do not need ECC memory the workloads that you will be running will not be that sensitive and right now you should treat that as snake oli *why is this snake oli*.
 I would argue that the thing you want to splurge on is enterprise SSD's since they can maintain there speed as advertised compared to there consumer counterparts.
 This will most likely be the first bottle neck you will feel when you are IO bound and its best to avoid it now when you build a system.

 How do I do X?
 No I will not read the docs!